Chickenpowerrr/AutoLoader/README.md

-after that you should be able to use the AutoLoader project inside of your own project!
+After that you should be able to use the AutoLoader project inside of your own project!

 ### Running the tests
 This project uses JUnit to check it is working properly.
 Please make sure to run those tests when you're compiling.